...

 What’s the difference between AirDNA and Rabbu?

 AirDNA is a pure-play analytics platform with the industry’s deepest STR dataset, 10+ years of historical data, and both global and granular market coverage.
 It’s the industry standard for serious research.
 Rabbu is primarily an STR marketplace that offers free analytics tools as part of their ecosystem.
-Rabbu’s data is decent but less comprehensive than AirDNA’s.
+Rabbu’s data is decent but less complete than AirDNA’s.
 Think of Rabbu as a solid free starting point and AirDNA as the premium upgrade when you need deeper data.

 Can I use these tools together?

-Absolutely, and that’s exactly what I recommend.
+and that’s exactly what I recommend.
 Use Rabbu for initial screening (it’s free), manual Airbnb search for competitive intelligence (also free), and AirDNA for deep dives on markets that pass your initial filters.
 Layer in PriceLabs when you’re operational.
 No single tool gives you everything.
 The best analysts combine multiple data sources and add their own on-the-ground research.

 How often should I check market analytics?

 It depends on your stage.
-Pre-launch, check intensively during your market analysis phase — maybe 2-3 hours total.
+Pre-launch, check intensively during your market analysis phase, maybe 2-3 hours total.
 Once operational, a monthly check-in (30 minutes) to monitor ADR trends, occupancy shifts, and new supply is enough.
-If you’re using PriceLabs, it monitors and adjusts pricing automatically — so your active time goes way down.
+If you’re using PriceLabs, it monitors and adjusts pricing automatically.
+So your active time goes way down.
 Quarterly deep dives are smart for operators with 5+ units, especially when evaluating expansion into new markets.

 What metrics matter most for Airbnb market research?

 Revenue Per Available Night (RevPAN) is the single most important metric because it combines ADR and occupancy into one number.
 After that, focus on seasonal revenue variation (to avoid cash flow surprises), supply growth (to gauge saturation risk), and comparable listing performance (to see what properties like yours actually earn).
-Fancy metrics like “investment grade scores” or “market health ratings” are derived from these core numbers — you don’t need them until you’re evaluating multiple markets simultaneously and need a quick screening shorthand.
+Fancy metrics like “investment grade scores” or “market health ratings” are derived from these core numbers.
+You don’t need them until you’re evaluating multiple markets simultaneously and need a quick screening shorthand.

 The bottom line?
 Start free.
 Upgrade strategically.
-And remember: the best analytics tool is the one that actually leads to a decision — not the one with the fanciest dashboard.
+And remember: the best analytics tool is the one that actually leads to a decision.
+Not the one with the fanciest dashboard.

 Ready to start analyzing markets?
 Grab our free rental arbitrage spreadsheet to organize your research, or check out our full guide on how to start an Airbnb business for the complete step-by-step process from market selection to your first booking.